-Section 1.
-Authority
+1.1 Authority

-This regulation is promulgated in accordance with R.I.
-Gen. Laws §§ 27-29-1 et seq. and 42-14-17.
+This Part is promulgated in accordance with R.I.
+Gen. Laws § 27-29-12.

-Section 2.
-Purpose
+1.2 Purpose

-- A. The purpose of this regulation is to require insurers to establish a system to supervise recommendations and to set forth standards and procedures for recommendations to consumers that result in transactions involving annuity products so that the insurance needs and financial objectives of consumers at the time of the transaction are appropriately addressed. - B. Nothing herein shall be construed to create or imply a private cause of action for a violation of this regulation.
+- A. The purpose of this Part is to require insurers to establish a system to supervise recommendations and to set forth standards and procedures for recommendations to consumers that result in transactions involving annuity products so that the insurance needs and financial objectives of consumers at the time of the transaction are appropriately addressed. - B. Nothing herein shall be construed to create or imply a private cause of action for a violation of this Part.

-Section 3.
-Scope
+1.3 Scope

-This regulation shall apply to any recommendation to purchase, exchange or replace an annuity made to a consumer by an insurance producer, or an insurer where no producer is involved, that results in the purchase, exchange or replacement recommended.
-If a recommendation is subject both to this regulation and to R.I.
-Gen. Laws §§ 7-11-101 et seq., the State of Rhode Island may investigate and, where appropriate, seek sanctions with regard to such recommendation under both R.I.
-Gen. Laws §§ 7-11-101 et seq and this Regulation.
+This Part shall apply to any recommendation to purchase, exchange or replace an annuity made to a consumer by an insurance producer, or an insurer where no producer is involved, that results in the purchase, exchange or replacement recommended.
+If a recommendation is subject both to this Part and to R.I.
+Gen. Laws Chapter 7-11, the State of Rhode Island may investigate and, where appropriate, seek sanctions with regard to such recommendation under both R.I.
+Gen. Laws Chapter 7-11 and this Part.
 The laws are complementary and application of one does not prohibit enforcement of the other prior to, concurrent with or subsequent to any action taken by the appropriate enforcement authority.

-Section 4.
-Exemptions
+1.4 Exemptions

-Unless otherwise specifically included, this regulation shall not apply to transactions involving:
+- A. Unless otherwise specifically included, this Part shall not apply to transactions involving: - 1.
+Direct response solicitations where there is no recommendation based on information collected from the consumer pursuant to this Part;

-- A. Direct response solicitations where there is no recommendation based on information collected from the consumer pursuant to this regulation; - B. Contracts used to fund: - (1) An employee pension or welfare benefit plan that is covered by the Employee Retirement Income Security Act (ERISA) [US Pub.
-Law 93-406, as amended]; - (2) A plan described by Sections 401(a), 401(k), 403(b), 408(k) or 408(p) of the Internal Revenue Code (IRC), as amended, if established or maintained by an employer; - (3) A government or church plan defined in Section 414 of the IRC, a government or church welfare benefit plan, or a deferred compensation plan of a state or local government or tax exempt organization under Section 457 of the IRC; - (4) A nonqualified deferred compensation arrangement established or maintained by an employer or plan sponsor; - (5) Settlements of or assumptions of liabilities associated with personal injury litigation or any dispute or claim resolution process; or - (6) Formal prepaid funeral contracts.
+2. Contracts used to fund:

+- a.
+An employee pension or welfare benefit plan that is covered by the Employee Retirement Income Security Act (ERISA) [US Pub.
+Law 93-406, as amended]; - b.
+A plan described by Sections 401(a), 401(k), 403(b), 408(k) or 408(p) of the Internal Revenue Code (IRC), 26 U.S.C., as amended, if established or maintained by an employer; - c.
+A government or church plan defined in Section 414 of the IRC, a government or church welfare benefit plan, or a deferred compensation plan of a state or local government or tax exempt organization under Section 457 of the IRC; - d.
+A nonqualified deferred compensation arrangement established or maintained by an employer or plan sponsor; - e.
+Settlements of or assumptions of liabilities associated with personal injury litigation or any dispute or claim resolution process; or - f.
+Formal prepaid funeral contracts.

-Section 5.
-Definitions
+1.5 Definitions